-LEARN 175 Workforce Mathematics 3 units
+LEARN 175 Workforce Mathematics 3 units 36 lecture hours, 54 lab hours

 Designed for students with learning differences and a history of difficulty in mathematics.
 Review of basic math skills in preparation for the workforce and/or career technical education.
 Emphasis on math calculations and situational word problems encountered in vocational employment.
-Grades are P/NP.
+Recommendation: Basic reading/writing skills, familiarity with computers, and a readiness for college participation.
+Grades are P/NP only.